Dead Time: Kala: Plot

 Waking up unscathed, Janus goes home and finds his wife Sari, who expresses remorse over their divorcing.
-After Janus tells her everything, Sari delivers Asih's message to Haryo, who kills her after being told Janus is dead.
+After Janus tells her everything, Sari delivers Asih's message to Haryo, who kills her after she told him Janus is dead.
 Haryo learns that Janus is still alive, gets stalked by the white-skinned creature, and beheaded offscreen.
 Janus attempts suicide but is rescued by the creature, who is revealed to have been keeping him from harm.
 He gets kidnapped by Bambang's men as Eros and Hendro find Ranti, who confesses that Ronggoweni was the secret keeper of the location of the First President's treasure.
-Since only one person can know, he killed himself after his son-in-law forced him to reveal it.
-His son-in-law told Asih and four friends, forcing Ranti to get the men lynched to protect her pregnant sister.
-Eros tracks down Bambang while Hendro takes Ranti to the library, suspecting a connection to the prophecy of the Kediri King Jayabaya, who foretold the rise of a messianic Ratu Adil.
+Since only one person can know the secret, Ronggoweni killed himself after his son-in-law forced him to reveal it.
+His son-in-law told his wife Asih and four of his friends, forcing Ranti to get the men lynched to protect her pregnant sister.
+Eros tracks down Bambang while Hendro takes Ranti to the library, suspecting a connection with the prophecy of the Kediri King Jayabaya, who foretold the rise of a messianic Ratu Adil.

 Hendro learns that the treasure was bestowed to the First President by the former kings of Nusantara.
 He instructed his adjutants to hide it and kill each other until one remained.
-The white-skinned creature, Pindoro, is a supernatural guardian of the treasure that cannot harm humans.
+The white-skinned creature, Pindoro, is revealed to be the supernatural guardian of the treasure.
 Hendro finds in the prophecy that a "sleeper", who is Janus, shall rise as the trustworthy keeper of the treasure's location and have a protector, who is Ranti after inheriting the role from Ronggoweni.
 Bambang and a group of Ministers arrive with Janus at the Seven Stair Temple and Eros gets shot in the scuffle.
-Ranti appears, murders Bambang and the Ministers, then kneels before Eros, who is the prophesied Ratu Adil.
+Ranti appears, murders Bambang and the Ministers, then kneels before Eros, whom she reveals to be the prophesied Ratu Adil.
 Hendro reads the rest of Jayabaya's prophecy, which foretells that their meeting will usher in an era of national prosperity as well as a great struggle.
 Janus, Eros, and Ranti depart from Bendonowongso Hill with Pindoro.